heinz-otto/docker-smf/README.md

 # docker-smf
-Docker image to Setup quick and easy a Simple Machines Forum
+Docker image for quick & easy setting up a Simple Machines Forum
 ## New simplified version - How to run
 * download smf_2-1.._install.tar.gz version from [simplemachines](https://download.simplemachines.org/) in the actual directory.
 * create the working directories and download files